NO-RESERVE AUCTION OF FOLK AND TRIBAL ART

 representative until the winning bidder has fulfilled his payment and other obligations as described in these conditions for sale.

-winning bidders will be invoiced in USD.
 Payments must be made in the currency on the invoice in any of the following modes of payment.

 For INR payments